 Unmanned aerial videos (UAVs) have a long and storied past – spanning back to 1848 – but it was evolving video technology that assisted the widespread use of the technology.
 Drones are now used in commercial, governmental, industrial, military, private and non-governmental organization (NGO) settings across the world.
 In fact, investment in UAV hardware nearly doubled in just five years.

 Drones are great when a live aerial view is essential.
 In the construction industry, this reduces the need for ground-based assessments and thus minimizes the danger of injurious falls.
 Research has also shown that search and rescue efforts are more successful when using UAV technology.
 If your organization needs geospatial data, however, drones alone simple aren’t enough.
+You need a drone mapping software.

 While you could manually integrate current GIS technology into UAV videos, there are many challenges when doing so.
 Geo mapping drone footage in real time is a preferable solution, but many resources for this task still create issues that can negatively affect your final outcome.
 Even with UAV technology reaching unexpected levels, additional geospatial tools are still essential.